 - Don’t go overboard when consuming almond flour baked goods or foods.

 Do learn the difference between almond flour and almond meal.

 If you are not familiar with either of these products, it can be easy to get the two confused.
 No, they are not always interchangeable.
-The difference comes down to texture, which can affect the success of all your baked goods as well as some other almond flour applications.
+The difference comes down to texture, which can affect the success of all your baked goods and some other almond flour applications.

 Do store almond flour in the refrigerator.

 The almonds that are ground to make almond flour are full of oil.
-Like other ground oily seeds — flax seed comes to mind — almond flour is prone to oxidizing, which means that it goes rancid quickly.
+Like other ground oily seeds — flax seeds comes to mind — almond flour is prone to oxidizing.
+Meaning: It goes rancid quickly.
 While whole almonds are shelf stable, grinding them exposes the inner part of the nut to the air.
 Refrigeration can slow oxidation and help your almond flour to last longer.

-Do use almond flour in combination with wheat flour for best results.
+Do use almond flour in combination with wheat flour for the best results.

 Do let almond flour baked goods cool before removing them from a baking pan.